 The new system identifies the violators of the traffic rules with the help of modern Automatic Vehicle Number Plate Recognition (ANPR) cameras, which PSCA installed across different roads of the city.

-The E-Challan is sent to the violators’ addresses registered against their vehicle IDs, containing the information regarding how the driver violated the traffic rules with the vehicles picture posted on the challan paper.
+The E-Challan is sent to the violators’ addresses registered against their vehicle IDs, containing the information regarding how the driver violated the traffic rules with the picture of the vehicle posted on the challan paper.

 But the major problem which people are facing is that many of the violators remain unaware of the fact that they have been charged with a fine.
 Because either they had shifted from their previous residence registered against their vehicle IDs and haven’t officially changed it in the documents, or they do not receive the E-Challan at their residence due to some technical issues.
 So, in case if you are not sure that you have violated any rule or having an OCD, we have shared instructions regarding how you can check and pay your E-Challan.

 - Visit the PSCA website to check your traffic violation status online.

 - After opening the PSCA website, two blocks will appear in front of you, one for your vehicle number and the other for your CNIC.

 - By placing the details about your vehicle registration and CNIC number you can either you have been charged with a fine or not.
 You can also print the E-Challan document.